Ranking the Seahawks’ position needs as the NFL draft approaches

 But this year, a case can be made that Seattle could be justified taking a player at basically every position group other than kicker/punter, and maybe quarterback, by the end of the second day of the draft (or, the first three rounds).

-With the draft now less than 48 hours away — the Browns officially go on the clock at 5 p.m.
+With the draft coming fast — the Browns officially go on the clock at 5 p.m.
 Thursday — it’s time for our annual rating of the Seahawks’ draft needs by position group.

 Most Read Stories